ktechhydle/printmergegenerator/README.md

 ## Overview
 PrintMergeGenerator is an amazing tool for graphic designers, ran entirely on the web!
 With it, you can:

-- **See the output** PrintMergeGenerator shows a preview of the output before download.
+- **See the output**

+PrintMergeGenerator shows a preview of the output before download.

-- **Edit in real-time** PrintMergeGenerator updates the changes you make to the output in real-time.
+- **Edit in real-time**

+PrintMergeGenerator updates the changes you make to the output in real-time.

-- **Generate numbers quick** PrintMergeGenerator is incredibly fast at generating columns and rows (tested with over 1 million ranges!)
+- **Generate numbers quick**

+PrintMergeGenerator is incredibly fast at generating columns and rows (tested with over 1 million ranges!)

 ## Free And Open Source
-Slik is 100% free with no drawbacks or limitations.
+PrintMergeGenerator is 100% free with no drawbacks or limitations.
 There is no "premium" version; you get the latest and greatest, all licensed under the GPL.
-Slik currently only supports Windows, but can be run on macOS and Linux by cloning this repository.

-You can visit the website [here](https://printmergegenerator.streamlit.app/).
+You can visit the website [here](https://ktechhydle.github.io/PrintMergeGenerator/).